Can You Use a Tennis Racket for Padel 2025?

 3. Court Limitations

-- Padel is played in an enclosed court with walls, meaning players need to hit off the walls and react quickly.
+• Padel is played in an enclosed court with walls, meaning players must hit off the walls and react quickly.

-- A tennis racket’s longer handle makes it difficult to perform accurate close-contact shots.
+• A tennis racket’s more extended handle makes it difficult to perform accurate close-contact shots.

 4. Injury Risks

-- Prolonged use of a tennis racket in padel can lead to wrist pain, tennis elbow, and reduced mobility.
+• Prolonged tennis racket use in padel can lead to wrist pain, tennis elbow, and reduced mobility.

 While you can physically use a tennis racket in padel, it’s highly discouraged.
 You’ll struggle with control, reaction time, and maneuverability, making the game more frustrating and less enjoyable.
 Instead, invest in a proper padel racket designed for the sport—it will enhance your performance and reduce the risk of injury.